 Responsibility and sustainable development are Lunawood’s key focuses, and operations around these focuses are being developed continuously.
 Recycled raw materials are a key part of the sustainability story of the Thermowood Composite product, which is why they are significant.

 “Most of the carbon footprint of the product comes from its raw materials.
 The climate impact of Fortum Circo is 50% smaller than that of virgin plastic materials,” says Anniina Rasmus, Brand Sales Manager at Fortum.

 “The growing demand for Lunawood Thermowood, and Thermowood Composites in particular, is driven by consumers’ desire to make responsible choices and find landscaping products that are increasingly sustainable throughout their life cycles,” says Maija Masalin, Vice President, Marketing and Product Management at Lunawood.

 “When you use a Lunawood Thermowood Composite, you know where the material came from and where the product was manufactured.
 This is the practical aspect we want to share.”

 The strengths of a Thermowood composite include high quality and durability.
 Lunawood Thermowood Composite can be manufactured to size, and it keeps its dimensions thanks to Thermowood fibre.

 “Unlike similar composite materials, it does not warp, shrink, expand or crack.
-The Thermowood sawdust gives the product its dimensional stability.
+The Thermowood fibre gives the product its dimensional stability.
 The product is also non-toxic and has the scent of Thermowood,” says Pasanen.